-- Teacher will explain the concept of physics and gravity to the students.
+- The teacher will explain the concept of physics and gravity to the students.

-- Students will play the Marble Run game on the computer learning how to build with different bricks.
+- The students will play the Marble Run game on the computer learning how to build with different bricks.

 Note: The activity could end here, with the students only playing the online game.
 You can also extend the activity so that your students create their own Marble Run with repurposed materials.

 - Students will work in small groups and brainstorm their marble run design.
 Have the students draw the design first on paper.

 - The run should be designed so that the marble falls appropriately beginning to end.